Osama446/JavaScriptTraining/README.md

-	creating a function inside the event listener can lead to a memory leak because the
+	creating a function inside the event listener can lead to a memory leak because of the function being created every time as an anonymous function.

 Day 12 TLDR: